 More IC 4049 inverter designs can found below:

-> The following figure shows how a simple oscillator circuit using IC 4093 can be integrated with a similar BJT power stage for creating a useful inverter design.
+The following figure shows how an oscillator circuit using IC 4093 can be integrated with a similar BJT power stage for creating a useful inverter design.

-> More similar IC 4093 Inverter designs can be referred from the following links:
+More similar IC 4093 Inverter designs can be referred from the following links:

 Pinout diagrams for the IC 4093 and IC 4049

 NOTE: The Vcc, and Vss supply pins of the IC are not shown in the inverter diagrams, these must be appropriately connected with the 12V battery supply, for 12V inverters.
 For higher voltage inverters this supply must be appropriately stepped down to 12V for the IC supply pins.